 The commercialized version of self-care can frame basic human needs – for rest, for good food, for exercise, for physical comfort – as indulgent treats, not foundational aspects of wellbeing.

-In fact, our lives are often stressful and isolated because of deep systemic issues that have existed for a long time: an output-driven work culture that requires so much of our time and energy, exploitation of our natural environment that isn’t healthy for us or the other living things that depend on it, and increased social isolation.
+In fact, our lives are often stressful and isolated because of deep systemic issues that have existed for a long time: a toxic work culture that requires so much of our time and energy, exploitation of our natural environment that isn’t healthy for us or the other living things that depend on it, and increased social isolation.

 Commercialized self-care asks us to shift our focus onto what we can do or buy to feel better in the moment, instead of looking at the deep underlying roots and true causes of what’s wrong.